 Choose two other ITSF courses (approved by the advisor)

-Courses counting towards the concentration must be advisor-approved.
+Courses counting towards the cluster must be advisor-approved.

 In some cases, transferred credits may be applied in this area.

 Area 3: Transcultural/Area Studies/Research Methods (at least 27 credits)